ing-bank/zkflow/README.md

 For details about the ZKFlow protocol, please read the [ZKFlow white paper](docs/ZKFlow_whitepaper.pdf).

+As ZKP toolchain, ZKFlow uses a fork of Zinc by Matterlabs.
+The proving system is Groth16.

 ## Features
 - Fully private transactions: all states in a transaction are hidden
 - Partially private transactions: mix hidden and public states in one transaction.
 Separate contract verification logic for hidden and public states